 1. Gather Your Supplies.

 The beauty of this project is that you can repurpose scrap and get some use out of it.
 The design is also flexible.
 You can cut it to size for whatever you need for your situation.
-It does require some skills.
-Welding is essential.
+It does require some skills, and welding experience is essential.
 However, the tool comes together quickly to get you on the road to a healthier pond.
 The supplies you’ll need include:

 - Scrap piece of angle iron or rebar